DiamondLightSource/DLS-MBF/README.rst

 1.2.0 March 2019
 ................

-The firmware for this release is strictly incompatibly with the 1.0 and 1.1 releases, and this is now checked during startup.
+The firmware for this release is strictly incompatible with the 1.0 and 1.1 releases, and this is now checked during startup.
 The following features have been added: